 A key limitation in this assessment is the paucity of physico-chemical characteristics in published pathogen challenge studies beyond pH, moisture and salt concentration.
 Key intrinsic characteristics such as water activity and organic acids, especially lactic acid are lacking.
 The calculation of water activity based on the food moisture and salt concentrations as used by Augustin et al. (2005) does not perform adequately for most cheese superfamily groups except for the Fresh cheese e.g. acid-curd and heat/acid cheeses.
-Cheese specific factors such as proteolysis results in water activity values below that predicted using salt alone.
-Not considering the additional water activity suppression due to the products of proteolysis will lead to conservative outcomes i.e. a false positive result where growth is predicted in a cheeses but no growth observed (Appendix 3).
+Cheese specific factors such as proteolysis results in water activity suppression due to the products of proteolysis will lead to conservative outcomes i.e. a false positive result where growth is predicted in a cheeses but no growth observed (Appendix 3).

-To address the lack of water activity information from the cheese challenge studies the Ross (1975) equation was used.
+To address with the lack of water activity information from the cheese challenge studies the Ross (1975) equation was used.
 This equation assumes that the water activity due to individual solutes is multiplicative.
 The use of the median water activity due to non-salt solutes does not account from the variability in results for individual cheeses (Figure 25 and Figure 26).
-To avoid these issues, cheesemakers assessing the growth of pathogens on cheeses should measure moisture, salt and water activity.
+To avoid these issues, cheesemakers assessing the growth of pathogens on cheeses should measure both salt and water activity.